 Our Pharma Solutions segment produces, among other things, a vast portfolio of cellulosics and seaweed-based pharmaceutical excipients, used to improve the functionality and delivery of active pharmaceutical ingredients, including controlled or modified drug release formulations, and enabling the development of more effective pharmaceutical finished dosage formulations.
 Our excipients are used in prescription and over-the-counter pharmaceuticals and dietary supplements.
 Our Pharma Solutions products also serve a variety of other specialty and industrial end-uses including coatings, inks, electronics, agriculture and consumer products.
-On March 19, 2024, we announced the sale process and entered into an agreement to sell our Pharma Solutions business, that is primarily made up of most businesses within the Company's existing Pharma Solutions reportable segment as well as certain adjacent businesses.
+On March 19, 2024, we announced the sale process and entered into an agreement to sell the Pharma Solutions business disposal group, that is primarily made up of most businesses within the Company's existing Pharma Solutions reportable segment as well as certain adjacent businesses.
+During October 2024, the Company entered into an agreement to sell its nitrocellulose business, which is within the Company's existing Pharma Solutions reportable operating segment.
 See Note 3 for additional information.